 I really enjoy planning meals.
 Not at the last moment but when I am in the mood.
 Then I get out a pencil and pad and make up a few menus at a time.

 They are kept in a blue binder that I can always refer back to.
 Ohhh, I digress.

-Another favorite for the family has lots of mushrooms.
+Another favorite stuffing dish for the family has lots of mushrooms.
 It’s very different from this recipe and you just might want to give Savory Cremini Mushroom Dressing a try too.

 Take a peek!

-This traditional comfort food can be served to any member of your family or group of friends and they will truly appreciate it.
+This traditional comfort food can be served to any member of your family or group of friends because they will truly appreciate it.

 I used store-bought plant-based sausage for this Vegan Sausage Stuffing Casserole because you always need a little help on a big cooking day like Thanksgiving.

 Make Ahead For the Holiday When You Can